Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 10. Add the SemanticSegmentationLabelingConfiguration to the Perception Camera script

     1. In the Perception Camera script, find the SemanticSegmentationLabeler Camera Labeler.
-In its Label Config field, click the circle button.
+In its Label Config field, select the circle button.
     2. In the Select SemanticSegmentationLabelConfig window, select the **SemanticSegmentationLabelConfig** you created.

 ![Perception Camera Labelers](images/MainCameraLabelConfig.png)